oliver-worth/The-Sure-Insurance-Company/README.md

 - Data Obfuscation: Protecting customers' personal data through data masking while ensuring the accuracy of machine learning models.
 - The main mathematical challenge was to prove that data obfuscation using an invertible matrix does not affect the performance of a linear regression model.

+This project develops an efficient kNN algorithm ML model to predict if a new customer is likely to receive an insurance benefit based on Euclidean and Manhattan distance (L1 and L2), an accurate custom-made linear-regression model that predicts the number of insurance benefits a new customer is likely to receive and uses obfuscation to protect clients' personal data without breaking the linear regression model.

 ## Data Description
 The dataset is stored in the file insurance_us.csv.
 It includes: